Horn (anatomy): On humans

-Cutaneous horns are the only examples of horns growing on people.
+Cutaneous horns are the only examples of horns growing on humans.

 Cases of people growing horns have been historically described, sometimes with mythical status.
 Researchers have not however discovered photographic evidence of the phenomenon.
 There are human cadaveric specimens that show outgrowings, but these are instead classified as osteomas or other excrescences.

 The phenomenon of humans with horns has been observed in countries lacking advanced medicine.
 There are living people, several in China, with cases of cutaneous horns, most common in the elderly.

 Some people, notably The Enigma, have horn implants; that is, they have implanted silicone beneath the skin as a form of body modification.

 Animal uses of horns

 Animals have a variety of uses for horns and antlers, including defending themselves from predators and fighting members of their own species (horn fighting) for territory, dominance or mating priority.
 Horns are usually present only in males but in some species, females too may possess horns.
 It has been theorized by researchers that taller species living in the open are more visible from longer distances and more likely to benefit from horns to defend themselves against predators.
-Female bovids that are not hidden from predators due to their large size or open savannahlike habitat are more likely to bear horns than small or camouflaged species.
+Female bovids that are not hidden from predators due to their large size or open savannah-like habitat are more likely to bear horns than small or camouflaged species.

 In addition, horns may be used to root in the soil or strip bark from trees.
-In animal courtship many use horns in displays.
+In animal courtship, many use horns in displays.
 For example, the male blue wildebeest reams the bark and branches of trees to impress the female and lure her into his territory.
-Some animals with true horns use them for cooling.
-The blood vessels in the bony core allow the horns to function as a radiator.
+Some animals such as goats with true horns use them for cooling with the blood vessels in the bony core allowing them to function as a radiator.

 After the death of a horned animal, the keratin may be consumed by the larvae of the horn moth.

+Horn fighting

+During horn fighting, two animals of the same species tilt their head towards one another.
+They then proceed to ram into each other.

+For example, in bighorn sheep, when two males meet each other, each tilts its head towards each other to give a good view of the horns.
+If the horns are approximately the same size, the sheep may fight to establish dominance.
+However, if the horn of one sheep is larger than the other, the sheep with the smaller horns will generally back off.
+Those sheep are usually young sheep whose horns have not had enough time to grow.